ruby-grape/grape-rabl/README.md

     @history = User.find(params[:id]).history
   end

-  # do not use rabl, fallback to the defalt Grape JSON formatter
+  # do not use rabl, fallback to the default Grape response formatter
   get '/users' do
     User.all
   end